-I absolutely recommend adding Pinterest marketing into your overall affiliate marketing strategy.
+I absolutely recommend adding affiliate marketing on Pinterest to your wider affiliate marketing strategy.

-It will never seem like it's the perfect time, and if you keep on waiting for the perfect time, you will never get round to it.
+It's not ever going to be the perfect time, and if you keep on waiting for a time when it seems like it is, you will never get round to doing this.

 Remember, when it comes to affiliate marketing on Pinterest, valuable content that helps your target audience is king.